dwjohnston/dwjohnston/README.md

 #### Projects

-[react-github-permalink](https://www.npmjs.com/package/react-github-permalink) - Given a Github permalink, dispaly the code block.
+[react-github-permalink](https://www.npmjs.com/package/react-github-permalink) - Given a Github permalink, display the code block.
 Also, given a Github issue link, display issue information.

 ### A little about me